 Answer.
 We do not have authoritative numbers of U.S. citizens fighting in Ukraine, as U.S. citizens are not required to register their travel to a foreign country with the Department of State or update us on changes to their travel plans.

+try with the Department of State or update us on changes to their travel plans.

-U.S. citizens who travel to Ukraine, especially to participate in fighting, face sig-nificant risks to personal safety, including the very real risk of capture or death.
+U.S. citizens who travel to Ukraine, especially to participate in fighting, face significant risks to personal safety, including the very real risk of capture or death.
 The Department Travel Advisory for Ukraine states U.S. citizens should not travel to Ukraine and those in Ukraine should depart immediately if safe to do so using commercial or other private available options for ground transportation.